DavidSouther/software_craftsmanship/02_functions_arrays_strings/03_arrays/01_python.md

 it's just a short way to say `total = total + val`.

 The body of the loop will execute one time for every value in `my_array`.
-Each time before the body executes, python will assign the next value in `my_rray` to the variable `val`.
+Each time before the body executes, python will assign the next value in `my_array` to the variable `val`.

 After the loop body (because it's back to the first level of indendation), we return the total.
 And that's it for the function!